ibrahimAbdulbasit/aed-symbol-font/README.md

 ## GitHub Repository

-This project is available on GitHub at: [GitHub Repository URL]
+This project is available on GitHub at: https://github.com/ibrahimAbdulbasit/aed-symbol-font

 ## Credits